Forensic Engineering with Geoff Desmoulin, President and Senior Engineer at GTD Engineering

 All cases are memorable.
 The interesting ones are complex injury litigation cases.
 Those are the types of cases that require high-end injury biomechanical engineering expertise and the ability to combine injury literature, testing results, measurements, statements, medical records, and site visit information into a quantitative answer to key questions of the case.

 eLearners: What do you find most gratifying – and most difficult – about working in injury mechanics, incident reconstruction and physical testing?
-Is there a certain aspect of your work that you are most excited about?

 I-Love-My-Job.
 From hands-on testing, lunches with clients, conferences, presentations, the thrill of running data through statistics software for the first time, answering questions during trial… it is an incredible process to be a part of.
 The business portion is less “exciting” but it is a constant challenge to my current skill-set, which I am grateful for.